rdnewman/rdnewman.github.io/_posts/2015-02-22-rubix-rails.md

 ### Basic Rails app with React
 The next post on this subject will get specific with regard to Rubix, but for now, we can at least prepare a basic Rails and React app as a baseline.

- - make a basic Rails 4.2 app and verify it displays text from a view
+* make a basic Rails 4.2 app and verify it displays text from a view,
- - install `react-rails` and verify it adds a 'Hello World' message to the page
+* install `react-rails` and verify it adds a 'Hello World' message to the page,

-In the next post, we'll add the `bootstrap-sass` gem and then the Rubix theme into the app's vendor assets and demonstrate we can use its components
+* in the next post, we'll add the `bootstrap-sass` gem and then the Rubix theme into the app's vendor assets and demonstrate we can use its components.

 First, just make a new app: